MoOyeg/acm-onboarding-examples/README.md

 oc apply -k ./acm-onboarding-examples/namespace-kustomize-example1/team-overlays-build/team-b/
 ```

-One problem that might still exist though is how to handle the creation of the above manifests in a scalable fashion e.g Team A might need these manifests applied on 2 clusters they manage while team b might need these manifests applied to ephemeral clusters they spin up and spin down weekly.This is a problem Red Hat's Advanced Cluster Management can help solve.
+One problem that might still exist though is how to handle the creation of the above manifests in a scalable fashion e.g Team A might need these manifests applied on 2 clusters they manage while team b might need these manifests applied to ephemeral clusters they spin up and spin down weekly.This is a problem Red Hat's Advanced Cluster Management can help solve.Using ACM we can control which clusters get our team manifests applied.

   - Red Hat Advanced Cluster Management provides(RHACM) a [Policy Generator](https://github.com/stolostron/policy-generator-plugin/tree/main).
 The Policy Generator allows us to generate RHACM policies by passing existing yaml manifests directly to kustomize.
 This makes it much easier to move existing policies to RHACM.
 Review the [policygenerator example file](./namespace-kustomize-example1/team-overlays-build/policygenerator.yaml) to understand more.